Dr. Oz Show Shares 4 Warning Signs of Perimenopausal Rage

 Perimenopause is the time period shortly before a woman begins to experience full menopause.
 Typically it occurs between the ages of 35 to 55 when a woman is still having her period, although perhaps not as frequently or as long as previously.
 In fact, this is a time when a woman may first begin to feel that something is not “quite right” about her body as she begins to sense hormonal changes coursing through her veins.

-These hormonal changes coursing through their veins can elicit sudden and strong emotional outbursts not unlike watching the typically mild-mannered Bruce Banner transform into the Incredible Hulk.
+These hormonal changes coursing through their veins can elicit sudden and strong emotional outbursts like anger not unlike watching the typically mild-mannered Bruce Banner transform into the Incredible Hulk.
 These outbursts manifest as anger to the worst degree where “rage” is the most accurate descriptor of the condition.
 To a family member caught in the wake of the rage, it can be confusing and hurtful as the rage is often perceived as a “way out of proportion” irrational reaction to whatever slight may have triggered the response.

 However, it is not just the family members who are hurt by the rage, but the woman herself who often feels guilt and shame afterward wondering what had just happened.
 Essentially, what she may or not realize is that what she is experiencing is similar to normal PMS - if she were on angel dust at the same time - because it occurs just before a major hormonal change in her body.